AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/formulas-in-rpt-bldr.md

 ---
 # Formulas in the `Report Builder`

 In the [`Report Builder`](../../tutorials/using-visual-report-builder.md), you can create powerful visualizations using the [defined metrics](../../data-user/reports/ess-manage-data-metrics.md) in your account.
 Combining these metrics in a formula allows you to glean additional insights from your data.
-This article dives into how formulas can be used in the `Report Builder` - lets jump in!
+This topic dives into how formulas can be used in the `Report Builder` - lets jump in!

 ## What is a `formula`? {#what}